 Treats available 24/7 at Salut Backwaren

 Salut Backwaren on Schlesisches Tor feeds a constant crowd of party-goers day and night.
 Its selection includes fresh baklava and an array of cookies.
 The only drawback?
 No inside seating means you’ll be taking your treats to go.

 Sengüloglu Baklava is the place to go if you’re in the mood for baklava, lokum, and both sweet and savoury cookies.
 For almost 40 years, this family-run business has been making its baked goods according to traditional recipes and with the best ingredients.

-- Şengüloğlu Baklava, Kottbusser Damm 32
+- Şengüloğlu Baklava, Kottbusser Damm 32, details

 SoLuna: Tradition with a modern twist